alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-03.md

 - Chaos Experiment fails the node running the pizzeria application
 - Observe any failure
-- Scale AKS cluster
+- Scale the AKS cluster
-- Scale the application to run on 2 virtual machines
+- Scale the pizza application repicas to run mutiple virtual machines
-- Re-run Chaos Experiment
+- Re-run the Chaos Experiment
-- Application is functioning
+- Verify the pizza application is working

 ## References